If you're married, the only way to end your marriage is by getting a divorce order from a judge.

 This free tool from the BC government helps you fill out all the forms you need for your joint uncontested divorce.
-Use this tool if you don't have dependent children together, and if your marriage certificate is in English.
+Use this tool if you or your spouse live in BC, and your marriage certificate is in English.

 Try the Online Divorce Assistant.